sk2111/tech-docs/tech-docs/docs/tech/deployment/motivation.md

 # Motivation

-This workshop is built around by capturing real world project learnings & equip you with solid understanding on why things work the way they do in DevOps world (learnt from hours of debugging).
+This workshop is designed around real-world project learnings that come from hours of learning and solving practical DevOps problems.
+The goal is to give you a solid understanding of why things work the way they do in the DevOps world.

-`Goal: If this workshop helps you gain skills that make your life easier, then its purpose is achieved.`
+`If this workshop helps you gain skills that make your life easier or supports your DevOps journey, then its purpose is achieved..`

 :::important

-1. This workshop gives you solid understanding to the DevOps foundation.
-2. DevOps has its own learning curve & requires practice to build expertise.
+1. DevOps has a steep learning curve, and building expertise requires time & consistent practice.
-3. The goal is to make you comfortable with DevOps concepts so you can build on them confidently.
+2. This workshop aims to make you comfortable in DevOps Space so you can confidently build on top of them.

 :::